trychlos/pwix-accounts-ui/maintainer/Interfaces.md

 IMHO, this inconvenient is small regarding the much more clear code we obtain.

-So the first released version 1.0.0 of `pwix:accounts` make use of interfaces.
+So the first released version 1.0.0 of `pwix:accounts-ui` make use of interfaces.
 Work great in development environment, but do not pass the minification phase.

 ## Why not interfaces ?